synbioz/redspot-redmine-plugin/README.md

 ## Search anything

-You can use the search engine of Redmine directly in Redspot Start with a bang `!` and type the wanted words
+You can use the search engine of Redmine directly in Redspot.
+Start with a bang `!` and type the wanted words.

 ![](doc_img/search.png)